Analysis of Reactive Training Systems

 In European terminology, training phases are usually (1) preparatory period, (2) competition period and (3) transition period and in American terminology they are (1) off-season, (2) pre-season and (3) in-season.
 This is not set in stone and it is based on the situation at hand.
 Mike Tuchscherer utilized his own names for training phases based on the sport of powerlifting and individual characteristic of each phase.

-Each phases has its own characteristics (and goals) and thus can be considered a blend between Second and Third level of planning.
+Each phase has its own characteristics (and goals) and thus can be considered a blend between Second and Third level of planning.